SAPAC Ally Training Program

 The SAPAC Ally Training Program aims to provide participants with a basic knowledge of sexual and intimate partner violence as well as skills that can be used in the movement to end sexual and intimate partner violence.
-We will explore issues of sexual and intimate partner violence (including sexual assault, intimate partner violence, stalking, and sexual harassment), rape culture, supporting survivors, and healthy relationships.
-The curriculum includes general information presentation, mixed media presentation, interactive role plays, and group discussions.
-Facilitators aim to challenge pre-conceived notions while creating a safe and open environment that fosters discussion.
+We will explore consent, healthy relationships, bystander intervention, and responding to diclosures from survivors of sexual misconduct.
+Facilitators aim to challenge pre-conceived notions while creating a brave and open environment that fosters discussion.

 Who can participate?